Holy See–Monaco relations: The presence of a nuncio in Monaco since 2006: a sign of a long-standing relationship

 Princess Charlene, in formal attire to meet Pope Benedict XVI under the privilège du blanc.

 In 2005, accompanied by his chief of staff Jean-Luc Allavena and the chaplain of the palace, Canon César Penzo, Prince Albert went to Rome to discuss the potential strengthening of links between Monaco and the Holy See, and offered to the sovereign pontiff a bronze statue of Sainte Dévote, created by Cyril de La Patellière.
 On July 12, 2006, Pope Benedict XVI appointed for the first time an apostolic nuncio to the Sovereign Prince and the Principality of Monaco.
 On September 26, 2006, Prince Albert II received at the Palace the letters of credence of Monsignor André Dupuy, Extraordinary Apostolic Nuncio and Plenipotentiary of the Holy See.

 In 2009, Prince Albert II was again received by Pope Benedict XVI.

 On January 12, 2013, Prince Albert II presented his new wife Charlene, dressed in the tradition of the privilège du blanc, to Pope Benedict XVI during a private audience at the Vatican.
 From 2013, the Ambassador of the Prince of Monaco to the Holy See, Jean-Claude Michel, also became the dean of the diplomatic corps accredited to the Holy See until the appointment in November 2015 of a new ambassador, Claude Giordan.

 On May 13, 2014 Prince Albert II and Princess Charlene, in the presence of Archbishop Bernard Barsi and the Mayor of Monaco, Georges Marsan, inaugurated an alley in homage to "Saint John Paul II" along the Cathedral of Our Lady Immaculate.

 The royal couple last met Pope Francis on July 20, 2022.

+Pope Leo XIV made a nine-hour visit to Monaco on 28 March 2026.

 Diplomatic cooperation

 Service of the common good

-Judges of the Supreme Court exiting the Cathedral after the Easter Mass, Monaco, in April 1906.
+Judges of the Supreme Court exiting the cathedral after the Easter Mass, Monaco, in April 1906.
 The judicial year in Monaco always begins with a "Red Mass" in honor of the Holy Spirit in which the entire legal body of the Principality participates.

 During a private audience of the National Council of Monaco on February 2, 2019, Pope Francis recalled the commitment of the Holy See and the Vatican to work together for the service of the common good in these terms:

 Monegasques can rely on the founding values of the Principality, inspired by the Gospel and its message of love.